zhangyuc/splash/api.md

   --- | ---
 get(*key*) | Return the value of the key.
 The initial value is 0. add(*key*, *delta*) | Add `delta` to the value of the key. delayedAdd(*key*, *delta*) | Same as `add`, but the operation will not be executed instantly.
-Instead, it will be executed at the next time the same element is processed.
+Instead, it will be executed at the next time that the same element is processed.
 The delayed operation is useful for reversing a previous operation on the same element, or for passing information to the future. multiply(*key*, *gamma*) | Multiply the value of the key by `gamma`. declareArray(*key*, *length*) | Declare an array associated with the `key`.
 The `length` argument indicates the dimension of the array.
 The array has to be declared before manipulated.
 Generally speaking, manipulating an array of real numbers is faster than manipulating the same number of key-value pairs. getArray(*key*) | Return the array associated with the key.
 It will return `null` if the array has not been declared.